p-argento/uni/ALGO/Sorting.md

 For example a quicksort with a fixed pivot.

-# Counting Sort
-This is the building block of Radix Sort, that we will se next time.

-## Sorting in linear time
+# Sorting in linear time
  This is NOT possible of course with comparison-based algo.
  But we will see an algorithm (Radix Sort) that can sort in linear time.

 ## Unstable Counting Sort
+This is the building block of Radix Sort, that we will se next time.

 Sort in linear time an array A with n integers, meaning `|A|=n`.
 We are leaving comparison-based world and we are forced to sort integers.
 If `max(A)=k=O(n)`, meaning that it is not too large.